jassuwu/scrape-psgtech/README.md

-# scraper and server for psgoogle
+# scraper, indexer and server for psgoogle

 This repository contains packages that performs parts of the whole backend.